ml-energy/zeus/docs/overview/index.md

 ## Opportunity for energy savings

-Our observation is that common practices to minimize the completion time of DNN training can lead to inefficient energy usage.
+Our observation is that common practices of training DNNs can lead to inefficient energy usage.

 To see this, we trained[^4] the same DNN multiple times using a sweep of possible **batch sizes** and **GPU power limits**.[^5]